NinaOmejc/symreg_methods_comparison/README.md

 Singularity container can be pulled from the SymLabs singularity library using this command:
-'singularity pull --arch amd64 library://nomejc/symreg/symreg.sif:latest'
+`singularity pull --arch amd64 library://nomejc/symreg/symreg.sif:latest`